-- blueberry filling ingredients together.
+- Mix blueberry filling ingredients together.
 Combine the sugar and cornflour into a medium bowl and mix.
-Then add blueberries, sugar, lemon juice ad zest, and mix until combined.
+Then add blueberries, lemon juice, lemon zest, and vanilla extract and mix until combined.

 - Add half of the crumble mix to the baking pan and flatten.
 Pour half the crumble mix into the prepared pan.
 Use your fingertips to level it off and press flat into the base of the pan.
 Or use the base of a measuring cup or glass to get a super flat base.
 Set aside.

 - Layer fruit onto the base pan.
 Spoon the blueberry filling onto the crumble base and in the pan and level with the back of the spoon.

 - Add the remaining crumble and bake.
 Scatter your remaining crumble mixture over the blueberry filling.
 Bake in the preheated oven for 30-35 minutes until the crumble is golden brown and the filling is oozing and bubbling.